 The headline feature is support for higher resolutions and faster refresh rates.
 An Ultra High Speed cable can transmit an 8K video signal at a smooth 60 frames per second (fps) or a 4K signal at an incredibly fluid 120 fps.
 For gamers, 4K at 120Hz means buttery-smooth gameplay with a significant competitive edge.
 For cinephiles, 8K at 60Hz offers an unparalleled level of detail and realism.

-Dynamic HDR: A Game-Changer for Visuals
+Dynamic HDR: A major upgrade for Visuals

 Standard High Dynamic Range (HDR) improves contrast and color, but it uses a single set of instructions for an entire movie or game.
 Dynamic HDR takes this a step further by adjusting brightness, contrast, and color on a scene-by-scene or even frame-by-frame basis.
 The result is a much more nuanced and visually stunning picture where every moment is perfectly optimized.